alien4cloud/csar-public-library/org/ystia/kibana/README.rst

 for Kibana versions 5 and 6, and :

 - **Health Color Metric**: allows to change color/health of the visualization depending of a metric aggregation.
-- **Health Color Metric**: allows to change color/health of the visualization depending of a metric aggregation.
+- **SwimLane**: displays the behavior of a metric value over time across a field using lanes.

 for Kibana version 6.